F28WP-DUBAI-TASKS/Pirate-Lagoon/README.md

 # INSTRUCTIONS
             Step 1: 2 Players enter the game and register unique identifying names for their characters.
-            Step 2: The Players will compete by playing mini games to decide the ultimate winner.
+            Step 2: The Players will compete the connect 4 game.
-            Step 3: Connect 4. - Best of three.
+            Step 4: The winner of the game is decided.
-            Step 4: The scores of the games will be computed and the pirate with the highest score is declared, 'The Champion of The Lands Uninhabited'.
+            'The Champion of The Lands Uninhabited'.
 # Javascript:
   - index.js :